UltraEngine/Documentation/CPP/AdvancedInterface.md

 ## Build the Side Panel

 Now we will add a tabbed panel into the side panel and populate it with various widgets.
 Replace the side panel creation code with the code below and run the program.
+A tabbed panel will appear with two tabs named **Objects** and **Scene**.

 ```c++
 	//-------------------------------------------------------